TestTestellis/github-action-continuous-release-test/docs/CONTRIBUTING.md

 ## Submitting a PR

 1. Fork the project
-2. Create your feature branch (`git checkout -b my-amazing-feature`).
+2. Create your branch (`git checkout -b my-amazing-feature`).
 We use `kebab-case` for branch names and only lowercase alphabetical characters and dashes are allowed.
 3. Implement your changes according to the [Developers Guide](DEVELOPER.md).
-4. Lints your changes and run the tests according to the [Developers Guide](DEVELOPER.md).
+4. Lint your changes and run the tests according to the [Developers Guide](DEVELOPER.md).
 5. Commit your changes (`git commit -m 'feat: add an amazing feature'`).
 We use the [Conventional Commits](https://www.conventionalcommits.org) specification.
 6. Push to your branch (`git push origin my-amazing-feature`)